peter/movies_api_node/README.md

 # movies_api_node

-A simple example REST API example implemented with Node.js/Fastify and Postgres using [OMDB API data](https://www.omdbapi.com/)
+A simple REST API example implemented with Node.js/Fastify and Postgres using [OMDB API data](https://www.omdbapi.com/)

-## How this Project was set up
+## How this project was set up

 ```sh
 # Check Node version - installed with nvm